The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.

-The impressions are sent to a dental lab where the crown will be manufactured.
+The impressions or scans are sent to a dental lab where the crown will be manufactured.
 The crown is usually returned to your dentist's office in two to three weeks.
 If the crown is made of porcelain, your dentist will also select the shade that most closely matches the color of the neighboring teeth.
 During this first office visit your dentist will make a temporary crown to cover and protect the prepared tooth while the crown is being made.
 Temporary crowns usually are made of acrylic and are held in place using a temporary cement.

 Second Visit: Receiving the permanent dental crown.